MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-when-a-new-node-is-added.md

 # Intermittent connection errors occur when a new node is added to the Always On environment

+You might experience intermittent connection errors when you add a new node to the existing Always On environment.

+## Symptoms

-There are intermittent connection errors when you add a new node to the existing Always On environment.
-When you try to connect to the SQL Server, the following intermittent error message is shown:
+Consider a scenario where you try to connect to the SQL Server, the following intermittent error message is shown:

 > The connection was successfully established with the server, but then an error occurred during the login process. (provider: SSL Provider, error: 0 - An existing connection was forcibly closed by the remote host.)

-## Symptoms
+## Cause

 One of the possible reasons for this issue could be due to a mismatch between security protocols between the database and the application machine.